Continuation...

 *

-“What an impertinent sailors,” said Captain Lomayon with suppressed anger.
+“What an impertinent sailor,” said Captain Lomayon with suppressed anger.
 He can barely hear the melody of a song, “...longing...my...love...,” followed by a thunderous clapping and laughter that sounded more ominous than real.
-How can these sailors be ignorant of the turmoil going on in this part of the sea?’’ mumbled the captain annoyingly. ‘’They sail the sea as if it is their own with disrespect for the allied sea kingdoms.’’
+How can these sailors be ignorant of the turmoil going on in this part of the sea?’’ mumbled the captain, annoyingly. ‘’They sail the sea as if it is their own with disrespect for the allied sea kingdoms.’’
 Lomayon glided across the deck and walked towards the bow. ‘’Sail this way,’’ chuckled the captain softly, ‘’and I promise, I will sink your ship and drown your bodies if you don’t shut your mouths.’’
-He unfastened the chains that bound the pair of cannon at the railing.
+He unfastened the chains that bound the pair of cannons at the railing.
 He winded the two cannon widely known as the thunderbolts of the deep towards the noise from the sea.

-Caught by surprise, the lonesome prince snarled with rage commanding his men to prepare for battle.
+Caught by surprise, the lonesome prince snarled with rage, commanding his men to prepare for battle.

 ‘’Who are these sailors lying in anchor dare to challenge Mabaning, the prince-king of Gadongan?’’
 Mabaning screamed.